Applications for graduate studies in the Department are accepted only through the web system.

 It will guide you through the requirements of the application and help by indicating any aspects of the application that are incomplete.

 Your recommenders must submit letters by 15 December.
 We require that all recommendations be submitted electronically, using the web application system.
 Go to Letters of Recommendation and then Letter Status to ask for electronic recommendations and to check whether recommendations have arrived.
 You must e-mail your recommenders the instructions shown in Letter Status.
 It is your responsibility to ensure that your recommenders do enter their letters.
+You may not submit more than three letters of recommendation.

 If your language of instruction beginning in primary school was not English, you'll need to take the TOEFL or the IELTS.
 MIT only accepts official score reports; a photocopy will not be considered an official test score.
+You may not use expired scores.
+The TOEFL is required even if you have a prior degree from a US university, or are currently studying in the US.
+Test scores must be received by the December 15 due date.